-- Medium density development that respects the scale and character of Downtown Bastrop. - New development should respect historic structures and neighborhood patterns, ensuring a cohesive, pedestrian-friendly environment. - Encourage mixed-use buildings that integrate ground-floor retail, offices, and residential units while maintaining a pedestrian-oriented environment.
+- Medium density development that respects the scale and character of Downtown Bastrop. - New development should respect historic structures and neighborhood patterns, ensuring a preservation of single-family development. - In the main downtown commercial mixeduse buildings that integrate ground-floor retail, offices, and residential units while maintaining a pedestrian-oriented environment is encouraged.

-Applies mostly to: P5 (Core)
+B3 CODE CONSIDERATIONS Applies mostly to: P5 (Core)